mauricioaniche/mauricioaniche.github.io/msc-students.md

 * What are the project milestones?

-## Your MSc thesis journey

-* Most important rule: you are _fully_ responsible for your own progress, research, and organization.
-* You should take care of all the required documents, e.g., IEP, TEP, committee forms, etc.
+## Weekly meetings

-* I expect you to discuss your progress with me in a weekly manner.
-More on that in the following sections.
+I expect you to discuss your progress with me in a weekly manner.
 You are responsible for scheduling meetings with me.
 My agenda changes every quarter, and I'll let you know the days I'm available.
-* I expect you to join our group's activities.
-We offer weekly presentations for the entire SERG, regular students' presentations, reading clubs, etc. You do not need to join them all, but definitely some of them.

-## The research

-The cool part of the entire process: the research!
-I usually suggest the following schedule to students:

-* Month 1: explore the literature related to your topic, and fine-tune your research proposal.
-* Month 2-7: research!
-You will devise approaches, propose experiments, analyze data.
-You learn from it.
-You repeat.
-* Month 8-9: we round up the thesis document.
-You probably started writing your thesis since month 1, but a good report requires hard work.
-You should expect 2 months of work.
-I'll provide you with several rounds of feedback.

-Doing research is challenging, and this is probably the first time you do it!
-Please, read my [research guidelines](/guidelines/research) and my [writing guidelines](/guidelines/writing).

-## Weekly meetings

-We will to meet in a weekly basis, for 30 minutes.
 To make it productive, I suggest the following agenda:

 * You give me a 10-minutes presentation on your current progress, challenges you are facing, and what are your next steps.
 Slides are appreciated.
 * We discuss for 20 minutes.
 You take notes of these points.